 Constituents and Effects

 The level of the active constituents in propolis can vary depending on the geographic location and time of year in which it is collected.
 Propolis contains antioxidant flavonoids, including quercetin, pinocembrin, galangin and pinobanksin.
-Caffeic acid and hydroquinone -- an organic compound often used in commercial cosmetic formulas to lighten age spots -- are present as well.
+Caffeic acid and hydroquinone -- an organic compound often used in commercial cosmetic formulas to treat skin and lighten age spots -- are present as well.
 Propolis also contains magnesium, nickel, calcium iron and zinc.
-Drugs.com -- which provides peer-reviewed medical information to consumers -- credits propolis with antibacterial, anti-inflammatory and antioxidant effects, adding that the antioxidant powers of phenolic compounds in propolis, particularly caffeic acid, are more potent than both vitamin C and vitamin E. In one study, propolis caused increased activity of superoxide dismutase, a powerful natural antioxidant found in the body.
+Drugs.com -- which provides peer-reviewed medical information to consumers -- credits propolis with antibacterial, anti-inflammatory and antioxidant effects, adding that the antioxidant powers of phenolic compounds in propolis, particularly caffeic acid, are more potent than both vitamin C and vitamin E. All of these compounds are beneficial when treating acne.
+In one study, propolis caused increased activity of superoxide dismutase, a powerful natural antioxidant found in the body.
 According to the South East Hertfordshire Beekeepers Association, propolis promotes wound healing by enhancing epithelial cell growth, increasing circulation and preventing scarring.

 Scientific research supports the ability of propolis to inhibit bacteria associated with acne.
 In a laboratory study published in 2006 in "Anaerobe," a team of Bulgarian researchers found that a propolis extract was active against most strains of anaerobic bacteria, including Propionibacterenum species -- also known as P. acnes -- the bacteria responsible for acne inflammation.
 The researchers expressed the hope that their study would spark interest and encourage further medical research into propolis for the prevention and treatment of oral and skin diseases.